mapmeld/our-moment-apart/README.md

 ### Our Moment Apart: Intro

-I’m excited to share something new - I combined ten short fiction stories into a book "Our Moment Apart" which you can read free here in web and PDF formats (or purchase for Kindle).
+I’m excited to share something new - I combined ten short fiction stories into a book "Our Moment Apart" which you can read free here in web and <a href='https://github.com/mapmeld/our-moment-apart/raw/gh-pages/AllTogetherBook.pdf'>PDF</a>
+formats (or purchase for Kindle).

 Over the past few years, I would browse bookstores and realize I was looking for a few specific stories, but they didn't exist yet, and I would have to write them.

-Most of these stories are sci-fi  — they range from 1,400 to 15,000 words, with the longer ones delving into more realistic plots with AIs, quantum computers, and blockchains.
-The title "Our Moment Apart" describes our present society: a temporary break where people and technology co-exist separately.
-To be honest, one story I’m rushing to post because it could come true any day.
+Most of these stories are speculative sci-fi  — they range from 1,400 to 14,000 words, and some go deeper into more serious plots with AIs, quantum computers, and blockchains.
+The title *Our Moment Apart* refers to our present society.
+For a brief time, computers and people now coexist as two separate intelligences.
+We like to think that we’ve fully integrated with and connected through our machines, but if you look at the constant work to port real-world data around technical blockers, the languages and regions of the world ignored by tech companies, and our continued reliance on faxes and checks, you can see there is a lot to go, before any future where we are truly enveloped.

 ### Stories and Plot Devices